gruntwork-io/terragrunt/docs/_docs/01_getting-started/quick-start.md

 Note that you can omit the `REGISTRY_DOMAIN` to default to the Public Terraform Registry.

+The `generate` block is used to inject the provider configuration into the active Terraform module.
+This can be used to customize how Terraform interacts with the cloud APIs, including configuring authentication parameters.

 The `inputs` block is used to indicate what variable values should be passed to terraform.
 This is equivalent to having the contents of the map in a tfvars file and passing that to terraform.